Scope of the Doctrine

 If the contract demands performance by a specific person, and that person dies or becomes too ill to perform, the contract is frustrated: Whincup v Hughes (1871) LR 6 CP 78.
 If performance can be done by anyone, then the contract will not be frustrated.

 If a specific piece of property is needed to perform the contract and that property is rendered unavailable, the contract is frustrated: The Wenjiang (no 1) 1 Lloyd’s Rep 128.
 An example is if the property is requisitioned by the government during the time in which performance is necessary.
+Another example is theft of some or all of the subject matter in contracts for the sale of specific goods: Barrow Lane and Ballard Ltd v Phillip Phillips and Company Ltd 1 KB 574.

 In rare cases, it may be objectively apparent that the contract is for a particular commercial or other purpose.
 In these cases, if the purpose becomes impossible the contract may be frustrated even if, strictly speaking, the contractual obligations can be performed: Krell v Henry 2 KB 740.